 SKILLS DEVELOPMENT SYMPOSIUM 2019

-Last year’s Symposium marked the 35th year of hosting this skill-build event and was our largest yet, with over 130 participants in attendance!
+Last year’s Symposium marked the 35th year of hosting this skill-building event and was our largest yet, with over 130 participants in attendance!
 Students gathered in Victoria where they were able to attend 10 informative sessions, network with other students’ union directors and staff from across the province and leave with the skills necessary to do their jobs to the best of their ability!
 Students were also given access to the materials from all sessions to take back to their students’ unions.

 Due to the COVID-19 pandemic the 36th Annual Skills Development Symposium was cancelled.
 However, a revised Students’ Union Directors’ Resource Guide was published and distributed to member local students’ unions to assist with director training.